qrqiuren/site-myhdl-dev/guide.md

 Using the repository code
 -------------------------

-To use the repository code the simplest way is to adjust the $PYTHONPATH shell variable.
-Let's assume you have checked out the MyHDL code from the mercurial repository to $HOME/dev/myhdl.
-Insert that path as the first entry to the
-$PYTHONPATH variable.
-When doing the import, the myhdl package in the
-$HOME/dev/myhdl path will be found first, before any other MyHDL version that may be installed.
+To use the repository code the simplest way is to adjust the `$PYTHONPATH` shell variable.
+Let's assume you have checked out the MyHDL code from the mercurial repository to `$HOME/dev/myhdl`.
+Insert that path as the first entry to the `$PYTHONPATH` variable.
+When doing the import, the `myhdl` package in the `$HOME/dev/myhdl` path will be found first, before any other MyHDL version that may be installed.

-For convenience you can put the change of the $PYTHONPATH variable in a script and source it when needed.
+For convenience you can put the change of the `$PYTHONPATH` variable in a script and source it when needed.
 The bash shell script would look like this:

     PYTHONPATH="$HOME/dev/myhdl:${PYTHONPATH}"